 How The Reasons Changed

-Not all trips are made for the same reason.
-Some were for work, others to meet people, and many were for the joy of driving itself.
-This timeline visual tracks how the reasons behind my trips changed over time.
+Not all trips were made for the same reason.
+Some were for work, others to meet people and many were for the joy of driving itself.
+This visual tracks how the reasons behind my trips changed over time.

 These changes were not random.
 They mirrored shifts in my life, including new friends, job transitions, or a simple desire to explore more.
 In 2022, the mix was balanced because I was just starting out.
 By 2024, I had built a rhythm.
 Leisure took priority not because I had more free time, but because I had learned to make time for it.